-Featured below is a portion of the feedback I’ve received over the last few years from colleagues across each discipline.
-In many ways, positive commentary is one of the most rewarding features of a professional working environment—a great reflection of maintaining one’s course of building and maintaining great relationships with talented individuals.
+Featured below is a portion of the feedback I’ve received over the last few years from colleagues across every discipline.
+In many ways, positive commentary is one of the most rewarding attributes of a professional working environment—a great reflection of maintaining one’s course of building and maintaining great relationships with talented individuals.
 However, it’s the constructive criticism that uncovers the blind spots and allows for growth and refinement.
 Thank you.

 MD|2022.0123